worldbank/GOST_SAR/README.md

 ## Resources

 1. Flood mapping
- - decision matrix for flood mapping
+ - decision matrix for flood mapping (PPT)
- - GEE script using solely S1 radar data
+ - GEE scripts for flood mapping and damage assessment using S1 radar data and S2 optical data
- - GEE script using solely S2 optical data
+ - COLAB script for cloud masking and flood mapping using S2 optical data
- - GEE script using S1 and S2 data

 2. Coherence change detection
  - COLAB script using S1 data